shiftwinting/nats-streaming-server/README.md

 ### Fault Tolerance and Partitioning

-You can easily combine the Fault Tolerance and Partioning feature.
+You can easily combine the Fault Tolerance and Partitioning feature.

 To illustrate, suppose that we want two partitions, one for `foo.>` and one for `bar.>`.